 How did you learn to draw?

 Draw real life things, not photos, as much as possible!
 Translating something 3D into 2D really helps your mind understand it.
-If you want to draw people well, focus the most on face and hands – if you get those wrong it really stands out.
-People focus on faces and hands a lot!
+If you want to draw people well, focus the most on face and hands – if you get those wrong it really stands out as that’s what people look the more carefully at.
 Understanding the muscles and bones of people and animals helps a ton too.

-Are you going to created another graphic novel?
+Are you going to create another graphic novel?

 It would be hard to hold myself back!
 I’ll probably create a graphic novelization of one of my novels in the future.